newpanjing/simpleui/doc/en/README_en.md

     ]
   ```

-If you don't know how to configure or how to use it，please download [local demo](#Local%2dDemo%2ddownload) to learning. or join the QQ group: `786576510` consulting.
+If you don't know how to configure or how to use it，please download [local demo](#Local%2dDemo%2ddownload) to learning.
+Or join the QQ group :  `786576510` consulting.

 # Upgrade simpleui
 ```python